Real estate probate refers to the legal process that must occur after a homeowner passes away.

 - Help you gather records of the deceased person’s assets

-What is the Typical Probate Process?
+What is the Typical Probate Process For Real Estate?

 In real estate (other types of property can be held in probate, too), the process involves an attorney opening a court file.
 This legally moves the deceased’s property to its rightful heirs and formally transfers the title.
 After the title is transferred, the heirs can choose to sell the home or transfer the title to someone else.